 Air Vents – You should leave the floor and wall vents open to assist air circulation but close the roof vents when the caravan is not in use.
 Air vents are essential for a number of reasons, not least Gas Safety so make sure they are not obstructed especially when you are using the van.

 Gas – if you are not using your static caravan holiday home, turn all your gas bottles off and remember to replace the orange gas pipes regularly.
-These pipes are dated and should not be replaced on or before the 5 year expiry date.
-You should have a Gas Safety check every year which is mandatory if you are letting your caravan out, but also ensures your own safety and that of your family and friends
+These pipes are dated and should not be replaced on or before the 5-year expiry date.
+You should have a Gas Safety check every year which is mandatory if you are letting your caravan out but also ensures your own safety and that of your family and friends

-Electricity – PAT tests are recommend every 3 years for your domestic appliances including such items as refrigerators, washing machines, ovens, toaster and kettles etc. If you are not using the caravan switch the mains off.
+Electricity – PAT tests are recommended every 3 years for your domestic appliances including such items as refrigerators, washing machines, ovens, toaster and kettles etc. If you are not using the caravan switch the mains off.

-Mains water – When you leave your caravan empty for long periods of time make sure the water is turned off, particularly in the winter.
+Mains water – When you leave your caravan empty for long periods of time making sure the water is turned off, particularly in the winter.
 Frozen pipes do more damage to a caravan if they burst than they might do in your home.
 The last thing you want to happen is a flood due to stop tap or seal bursting.

 Hot water and heating – Boilers in caravans can be equally as expensive as the one you have at home so if you are not using the caravan turn it off.
-Regular servicing carried out by a Gas Safe engineer will save you money in the long run because a well serviced boiler works more efficiently.
+Regular servicing carried out by a Gas Safe engineer will save you money in the long run because a well-serviced boiler works more efficiently.
 If you are not renting the caravan out, and use it infrequently yourself once every 3 years should be sufficient.

 Fire safety – Check the batteries in your gas and smoke alarms each year and make sure the fire extinguishers don’t run out of date.

 Hinges – clean and oil the hinges on the windows and doors because if they seize up they can twist and break.